Virginia Counseling License Requirements

 How do I find a supervisor to earn clinical experience?

-The Board does not assist trainees in locating and securing clinical work placements.
-The Board does maintain a list of approved supervisors to help trainees identify potential supervisors, but the list is only updated once per quarter.
+The Board does not assist trainees in locating and securing clinical work placements; however, it does maintain an Approved Supervisor Registry to help trainees identify potential supervisors, which is updated weekly.
 It is the trainee’s responsibility to ensure a prospective supervisor meets the requirements.
-Individuals who are not on the Board’s list can provide clinical supervision as long as they have a valid LPC or LMFT license, at least two years of post-licensure experience and who have attended professional training in supervision should submit a Supervisor Approval Application.
+Proposed supervisors not on the registry with a valid LPC or LMFT license who have at least two years of post-licensure experience and who have attended professional training in supervision should submit a Supervisor Approval Application.

 Where can I find counseling jobs in Virginia?

-The Washington-Arlington-Alexandria metropolitan area, which is partly located in the state, has some of the highest counselor employment levels in the country, including fourth for educational, guidance, school, and vocational counselors (7,150), fifth for rehabilitation counselors (2,590), eighth for counselors, all other (640), and ninth for substance abuse, behavioral disorder, and mental health counselors (4,300).3,4,5,1 Among non-metropolitan areas, southwest Virginia and southside Virginia rank second and fifth in the nation for substance abuse, behavioral disorder, and mental health counselors (730 and 620, respectively).1
+The Washington-Arlington-Alexandria metropolitan area, which is partly located in the state, has some of the highest counselor employment levels in the country: it is fifth for educational, guidance, and career counselors and advisors (6,500 counselors), fifth for rehabilitation counselors (2,610), and seventh for substance abuse, behavioral disorder, and mental health counselors (5,080).3,4,1

 Can I work as a counselor without a master’s degree in Virginia?

-The main types of professional counseling typically require a master’s degree for licensure in Virginia, with the exception of substance abuse counseling.
+Most types of professional counseling require a master’s degree for licensure in Virginia, with the exception of substance abuse counseling.
 The Board of Counseling issues the Certified Substance Abuse Assistant Counselor (CSAC-A) credential to applicants with a high school diploma and the Certified Substance Abuse Counselor (CSAC) credential to applicants with a bachelor’s degree.
 Both of these credentials require you to work under the supervision of an approved supervisor.
-You may also be required to complete substantial related work experience before you can earn the credential.
+Applicants are also required to complete related work experience and training before they can earn the credential.

 Do I need to renew my counseling license every year?

-Yes, LPC licenses must be renewed every year by the June 30 deadline.
+Yes, LPC licenses must be renewed annually by the June 30 deadline.
 Renewal can be done quickly and easily using the Board’s online portal.
-You must pay the renewal fee ($130 as of August 2019) and verify you have completed 20 hours of continuing education.
+You must pay the renewal fee ($130 as of January 2023) and verify you have completed 20 hours of continuing education.
 At least two hours of continuing education must be completed in ethics every year.